How to check your Eosinophils levels with a home finger-prick blood test kit

 Note what is normal for you may differ for your age and gender.
 Women tend to report higher eosinophils blood levels in their blood than men.
-As many as one in nineteen women tested have high levels of Eosinophils of people have Eosinophils blood levels in the normal range.
+As many as one in eighteen women tested have high levels of Eosinophils of people have Eosinophils blood levels in the normal range.
 Do you?